k-boyle/Oktane/README.md

-        description = "Echos input",                    // Can be used in help displays aliases = {"echo", "e"},                        // Defines the different aliases that can invoke the command preconditions = ChannelPrecondition.class,      // The preconditions to run to determine whether the command is executable synchronised = true                             // Makes it so that the command is locally synchronised (public Mono<CommandResult> synchronised ...)
+        description = "Echos input",                    // Can be used in help displays aliases = {"echo", "e"},                        // Defines the different aliases that can invoke the command preconditions = ChannelPrecondition.class,      // The preconditions to run to determine whether the command is executable synchronised = true                             // Makes it so that the command is locally synchronised (public CommandResult synchronised ...)
     )
-    public Mono<CommandResult> pingPong(
+    public CommandResult pingPong(
             @ParameterDescription(
                 name = "User Input",                    // Can be used in help displays
                 description = "The input to echo",      // Can be used in help displays